How to Get Out of Debt If You're Living Paycheck to Paycheck

 Tip #4: Start an emergency fund – even if it’s just pennies.

-Your most important budgetary item is obviously your debt.
-But if you run into an emergency and don’t have emergency savings, your debt will pile up even higher.
+Taking care of your debt is your most important budgetary item, but if you run into an emergency and don’t have any savings, your debt will pile up even higher.
 This is why it’s important to always have a little extra cash saved on the side for the unexpected.
-Even if it’s just a couple bucks here and there, start contributing to a savings account.
+Even if it’s just a couple bucks here and there, start contributing to an emergency fund.

 Tip #5: Be patient.